Be More Chill in the West End: meet the full cast

 Miles Paloma (Peter Pan) as Jake Dillinger, the ultimate cool guy in class

 Christopher Fry as Mr Heere and Mr Reyes, two of the adults in the show: Mr Heere is Jeremy's pants-forgetting dad, while Mr Reyes is the drama teacher

-Eve Norris (Bat Out of Hell), Gabrial Hinchcliffe (Showtune) and Jon Tsouras (Evita) are understudies in the show.
+Eve Norris (Bat Out of Hell) and Gabrial Hinchcliffe (Showtune) are understudies in the show.